๐Ÿงพ

 • MouseDeltaInput - defines the delta mouse look input.
 X is the yaw delta rotation, while Y is the pitch delta rotation.
 Only used by the Sway Layer.

 • MoveInput - defines the current movement input.
-X represents the horizontal movement, and Y - horizontal.
+X represents the horizontal movement, and Y - is horizontal.
 Used by the Sway Layer.